Printed on 2/23/2019

 *If general education courses are required, they may be available at multiple locations.

 Electricians work on residential, commercial and industrial projects providing electrical service.
-In this program, you will learn how to install new wiring and other fixtures such as breaker boxes, switches and motor controls.
+Once employed, you can enroll in this apprenticeship and will learn how to install new wiring and other fixtures such as breaker boxes, switches and motor controls.
 Through a combination of on-the-job training and classroom instruction, you’ll gain skills to install equipment for generating, transforming and distributing electricity.
 You’ll also learn to plan and lay out electrical systems around the work of other trades.
 This program involves some paid and some unpaid instruction.
-Although it requires a long-term commitment, electrician apprenticeship leads to a stable, well-paid career.
+The electrician apprenticeship is a multiple year commitment that leads to a stable, well-paid career.

 Learn more about apprenticeship programs.